 Steve is a veteran of the business music world, having led sales teams and business development consultancy projects, across the last 20+ years.
 He helped launch the commercial divisions for both Jamo and Wharfedale loudspeakers.
 His passion for brands and music is evident to those that meet him, and he is proud to have worked alongside many of the UK’s most progressive restaurant, bar, hotel, fitness and retail businesses.

-Kevin is Open Ear’s Head of Business Development.
+Kevin is Open Ear’s Sales Director Scotland.
 Kevin has been professionally involved with music for over twenty years – first as a DJ, then through higher management in music retail, to launching new sites and campaigns with Open Ear across the UK.
 Kevin’s passion for music and his business expertise makes him perfect for this role.

 Originally from Mexico, Oscar looks after all of Open Ear’s Latin American and Spanish themed clients.
 Currently Oscar works with clients such as Wahaca, Chilango, Ceviche, Asia De Cuba and Benito’s Hat.
 You can also see him DJing all over the UK for the likes of Movimientos and Highlife.